 Staying at home may be difficult and frustrating, but there are things that you can do to help make it easier.
 These include:

-- plan ahead and think about what you will need in order to be able to stay at home for the full 10 or 14 days
+- plan ahead and think about what you will need in order to be able to stay at home for the full 10 days

 - talk to your employer, friends and family to ask for their help to access the things you will need to make your stay at home a success